 How to use this site

 This site is a training and resource tool for individuals and groups preparing for mission.
-Individuals wishing to lead a team are encouraged to complete the modules found in the training portion of the site.
+Individuals wishing to lead a team should complete the training modules found in the prepare section of the site.
 This will give you resources and ideas for how to best engage in mission whether locally or in an international context.

 The resources section provides a place to register your team as well as find other helpful items.
 Securing group insurance, quick links to Safe Sanctuary training, expense sheets and suggested packing lists may all be found here.